OmarYAZEJI/PrefUtil/README.md

 # PrefUtil
-Android Library for working with shared preferences in Android Studio.
+A tiny Android library  for managing  shared preferences.

 # Usage